 If your RED crankset is BB30, the Stages SRAM BB30 power meter will work.
 Please make sure you order it with the Stages Spindle A which is required to generate the correct offset.

 If your RED crankset is GXP, you would want the Stages SRAM GXP power meter.
 This power meter is very similar to the one above, but uses a GXP interface.
 Please note, with this version, there is no need to change your spindle.

-Please note, these power meters attach a sensor to the inside of the left crank arm.
+Please also note, these power meters attach a sensor to the inside of the left crank arm.
 On some bikes, there is not enough room between the left crank arm and the chainstay for the sensor to clear the frame.
-Therefore, you should make sure you have at least 10 mm of clearance for Stages power meters.
+Therefore, you should make sure you have at least 10 mm of clearance.
 Also, please make sure that you don’t have a bottom bracket mounted rear brake (used on some aero and TT bikes).
 Please refer to the image below.

 Pros: Affordable, easy to install, don’t have to change crankset

 Power meter pedals can be installed on any crankset.
 We have several models to choose from including the Favero Assioma, Garmin Rally, Wahoo Powrlink and SRM EXAKT.

 Pros: Easy to install, works on any bike, can move from bike to bike, don’t have to change crankset